jaw071/SGD213_Task2_RazzMaTazz/Home.md

 # SGD213 Client Requirements Specification

 ## Introduction
-This wiki discusses the client requirements for the **2D platformer project**.
+This wiki discusses the client requirements for the **Velvet Thunder** project.
 This project is being completed by **Team RazzMaTazz** for Llhiza Eamont.
 The handover date for the project is **11:59pm on the 31st of May, 2024.**